JS-Rojas/Criticality_Awareness_QLS/README.md

 # Criticality Awareness QLS

-This repository contains implementations and analysis of the Hierarchical Ferromagnetic Model (HFM) and Layer Dynamics Model for studying critical phenomena in neural systems.
+This repository contains implementations and analysis of the Hierarchical Feature Model (HFM) and Layer Dynamics Model for studying critical phenomena in neural systems.

 ## Overview